schmaustech/agent-installer-blog/README.md

 ## Final Thoughts

-Hopefully this blog provides an early glimpse into the the ease of installation when using the Agent-Based Installer.
-In future releases when it goes GA we plan to provide additional improvements and enhancements.
+Hopefully this blog provides an early glimpse into the the ease of installation of disconnected clusters on bare metal when using the new Agent-Based Installer.
+In future releases when it goes GA we plan to provide additional improvements and enhancements, such as a graphical user interface.